metriport/metriport/packages/infra/README.md

      ```
      openssl s_client -connect localhost:3000 -servername localhost -root_cert.pem
      ```
-   - If you see "Verify return code: 0 (ok)", then you know the cert is valid.
+   - If you see `Verify return code: 0 (ok)``, then you know the cert is valid.

-8. **Import Certificate into AWS ACM**
+6. **Import Certificate into AWS ACM**
-   - Finally, import the certificate into AWS ACM with the following command:
+   - Finally, you are ready to import the certificate into AWS ACM with the following command:
      ```
      aws acm import-certificate --region us-east-2 \
        --certificate fileb://ihe.staging.metriport.com.pem \